-Located just off of Gran Vía on Calle Fuencarral, the Espacio is an incredible, modern space funded by the Fundación Telefónica.
-It is situated in a century old building, the first skyscraper in Europe, where King Alfonso XIII made the first transatlantic phone call in 1928!
-The Espacio was opened in 2012, as the latest modern improvement to the building.
+Located just off of Gran Vía on Calle Fuencarral, This building was the first skyscraper in Europe and is situated in a century-old building.
+Additionally, it was where King Alfonso XIII made the first transatlantic phone call in 1928!
+The Espacio Telefónica was opened in 2012, as the latest modern improvement to the building.
 It was started due to the Fundación’s quest to educate people about innovative creation and integration of technology and society.
 There are large exhibition halls, small, state of the art classroom for private workshops, and larger lecture halls.

 If you want to learn more about Madrid’s awesome art and culture scene, take a look at our section dedicated to Madrid’s museums and exhibitions!
 Additionally, find out how you can enjoy Madrid’s art and culture for free!

 If you plan on visiting the Espacio Telefónica in Madrid this section will help you get there effortlessly.
 Furthermore, you can find additional information here.